pantheon-systems/edge-integrations-wordpress-sdk/docs/api.md

 ### `update_vary_headers`

-Adds header key and custom data to vary header
+Use this function if you wish to add a custom [header name](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary#header-name) to the vary header and define any custom data.

 #### Parameters